Home Site Map Postwar Lionel Soviet Trains Train Shows Contact Us

 Another view of the box.

-A gorgeous caboose in a decent box!
+A good-looking caboose in a decent box!

 6417 (-1) Pennsylvania